foundation/foundation-emails/docs/pages/tips-tricks.md

 If you're using Sass with the ZURB stack, you enjoy the luxury of automatic inlining when running `npm run build`.
 Your file will be copied into the `dist ` folder where you will find it minified and inlined.
 You'll want to do this before you test or send your email.

-If you are using the CSS version, you can use our [web inliner](http://foundation.zurb.com/emails/inliner.html).
+If you are using the CSS version, you can use our [web inliner](http://foundation.zurb.com/emails/inliner-v2.html).

-## JavaScript

-Nope.
-JavaScript is not a reality in emails.

-**Structure and alignment:**

-**Colors:**

-- It's better to use full 6 digit hex codes colors in HTML emails (#ffffff vs #fff).
-Although all the major email clients support short hex colors, Outlook.com (Hotmail), Lotus Notes 6.5, 7 and 8 do not.
-- RGB's are supported all the major email clients but RGBA's are only supported in IOS, Apple Mail, Gmail, and Android 4 (Gmail).
-- Background colors work across all email clients as well as color for fonts.

-**Margin and Padding:**
+---

+#### Margin and Padding:

 - Outlook 2007, 2010, and 2013 does not support "padding" in `<p>`, `<div>` or `<a>` tags.
 Use margin instead.
 - Forget about using CSS positioning like `top`, `bottom`, `relative`, `absolute`.